BrightcoveConsultingReusableComponents/Cast-Player-Sample/Receiver/README.md

   this.licenseUrl_ = '';
 ```
-This are <b> important <b> variables.
+This are <b> important </b> variables.
 They define a licenseUrl, used for streaming services with DRM for example, and the main variable videoStatsData that collects information from each cast session for each contentId and send it to an external server.

 <b>Another fundamental step, setting the media listener events</b>
 ```javascript